PDLT-University-of-York/test-split-site/docs/ultra/conditional-release.md

     Please keep in mind that it is best practice not to restrict content week by week.

-### Conditional release based on student performance
+#### Conditional release based on student performance

-1. Mouse over the current visibility status (e.g. **Hidden from students**) of the content item whose visibility you want to modify, then click the down arrow that appears.
+1. Mouse over the current visibility status (e.g. **Hidden from students**) of the content item whose visibility you want to modify, then click the down arrow.
 2. Click on **Release conditions**.
 3. Click the checkbox labelled **Performance** under **Set additional conditions**.
 4. From the drop down menu labelled **Marked item**, select the marked item (e.g. a quiz) that will qualify a student to view this content item.